 If you find decent premises to rent, make sure your lawyer checks the contract terms thoroughly, and the landlord cannot terminate the contract suddenly forcing you to relocate.

-In Spain, freehold commercial premises at a fair price are few and far between, and they do not usually make it to an estate agent’s portfolio but will be snapped up by someone known to the seller.
+In Spain, freehold commercial premises at a fair price are a rare opportunity, and they do not usually make it to an estate agent’s portfolio but will be snapped up by someone known to the seller.
 A freehold gives you much more freedom to modify the property as you wish, and also the possibility of renting it out should you tire of running the business yourself.
 Furthermore, after buying freehold premises you will not have to find a monthly rent, although there are likely to be community fees if your premises are part of a building.

-The steps to buying a freehold commercial property are the same as when buying a residential property, and as with a residential purchase, you will have additional fees to pay including taxes, notary, and lawyer fees.
+The steps to buying a freehold commercial property are the same as when buying a residential property, and as with a villa or an apartment purchase, you will have additional fees to pay including taxes, notary, and lawyer fees.
 You should expect to pay around 12% to 15% of the asking price in additional purchasing costs.

 When buying a commercial property, the biggest issue you will probably have to deal with is the location.
 Location is particularly important in the case of a bar or restaurant, although not such a deciding factor if you are planning on opening a shop offering a specialist service or products such as an unusual beauty treatment or fishing tackle.
 In the case of specialist businesses, your clients are likely to be repeat customers and will not object to travelling a few miles if you sell something not commonly found on every street corner.
 However, in bar/restaurant trade, and with standard types of shops, you need to be in an area with at least some regular passing foot traffic every day.

-In resort towns like Javea, there are areas that during the summer months are overwhelmed with passers-by for several months of the year but see little foot traffic outside of the summer season.
-Likewise, some streets appear relatively quiet in the summer, but once schools reopen, they come alive for at least several hours in the afternoon and evening.
-Therefore, if you are new to Javea and looking for premises, you need to speak to an expert who knows the town extremely well, and sound knowledge of what may work and what is likely to fail in any given area.
+In resort towns like Alicante, Javea, Denia, and Calpe, there are areas that during the summer months are overwhelmed with passers-by for several months of the year but see little foot traffic outside of the summer season.
+Likewise, some streets in more residential areas appear relatively quiet in the summer, but once schools reopen, they come alive for at least several hours in the afternoon and evening.
+Therefore, if you are new to the area, and looking for premises, you need to speak to an expert who knows the town extremely well, and has sound knowledge of what may work and what is likely to fail in any given area.

-Generally speaking, Javea is an excellent place for expats to start a high street or contractor type business, as more than half of Javea’s residents are from abroad, namely the UK, Germany, and France.
+Generally speaking, the town of Javea is an excellent place for expats to start a high street or contractor-type business, as more than half of Javea’s residents are from abroad, namely the UK, Germany, and France.
 Therefore, problems with language or cultural differences are minor, compared to if you were starting a business in a town with mainly Spanish nationals.